riccardoperra/vite-plugin-native-import-maps/README.md

 ## How the heck does this plugin work?

 This plugin works by creating an import map for your defined dependencies and injecting it into your HTML.
-It works in both development and production builds, assuring that the defined imports are always pointing to the correct version of the dependency.
+It works in both development and production builds, assuring that the defined imports always point to the correct chunk of the module.

 Since Vite uses two different bundlers (esbuild for development and Rollup for production), the plugin implementation differs slightly between the two.

+### Development

 In development, the plugin collects the shared dependencies via the vite dev server, which maps them in that way:

-- For node_modules libraries, it points to `/node_modules/.vite/deps` folder.
+- node_modules libraries points to `/node_modules/.vite/deps` folder.
-    - If the library is not in the root, it adds a `/@fs/` prefix.
+- If the module is not within the root, the path will be absolute and prefixed with `/@fs/`.
-    - Dependencies have a `?v=BROWSER_HASH` suffix that will change on every server reload.
+- Module paths will have a `?v=${browser_hash}` suffix that will change on every server reload.
-- For local files defined with `alias`, it just uses the path name
+- Local files defined with `alias` just point with the relative path.

+### Production build

 In production, it adds a new `input` to the rollup `inputOptions` for each defined shared dependency to create a new separated chunk which will contain all the module exports (they will not be tree-shaken).